Rock Painting: Everything You Need to know [FAQ’s]

 You can use any wood filler to make rocks smoother for painting.
 After the filler is dry, sand the rocks with a light grit sandpaper, then apply a base coat of acrylic paint.

 Acrylics are the most common paint to use on rocks.
 It’s water-based and fast drying and is sold almost everywhere.
-Acrylic Craft Paint brands are popular for beginners because of the hundreds of color selections to choose from.
-Beginner rock painters may be intimated by color mixing, so craft paint is an easy option for starting out.
+Some the of best paint for rocks are brands like: Apple Barrel, FolkArt, and DecoArt just to name a few.
+These acrylic paints for rocks are popular for their wide selection of colors to choose from.
+Beginner rock painters may be intimidated by color mixing, so craft paint is an easy option for starting out.

-Acrylics are not the only option to decorate rocks with.
-Watercolor paints, alcohol inks, crayons, chalk, and oil pastels are just some other ways to paint rocks.
+Acrylic paint is not the only option to decorate rocks with.
+Watercolor paints, alcohol inks, crayons, chalk, and oil pastels are just some other ways to decorate rocks.
 The options are endless.
 To learn more about using alcohol inks on rocks, read this beginner tutorial, here.

 Is applying a base coat really necessary?